Daniel Craig: 1992–2005: Early roles and breakthrough

 Craig appeared in three theatrical films in 2005, all of which were supporting roles.
 His first release of the year, was the thriller The Jacket starring Adrien Brody and Keira Knightley.
-He then made a brief appearance in the Hungarian film Fateless as a United States Army Sergeant who takes a liking to a teenage boy who survives life in concentration camps.
-Craig's third and final role of the year was in Munich, directed by Steven Spielberg, as a South African driver who is a part of a covert Israeli government assassination mission against 11 Palestinians allegedly involved in the Munich massacre at the 1972 Summer Olympics.
+He then appeared briefly in the Hungarian film Fateless as a United States Army Sergeant who takes a liking to a teenage boy who survives life in concentration camps.
+Craig's third and final role of the year was in Munich, directed by Steven Spielberg, as a South African driver who is a part of a covert Israeli government mission to assassinate 11 Palestinians allegedly involved in the Munich massacre at the 1972 Summer Olympics.
 Also in 2005, Craig starred in the BBC television film Archangel – based on Robert Harris' novel – as an English academic who stumbles upon a notebook believed to have belonged to Joseph Stalin.